Updated: Jul 31

 5. Shape into 20-25 golf-size balls and place them on a cookie sheet.

 7. Remove from heat and enjoy.
-You may want to drizzle a bit of honey over them for an added sweet, healthy kick.
+You may want to drizzle some honey over them for an added sweet, healthy kick.

 Cantaloupe- Cucumber, Arugula Salad with Chickpea Crisp

 We love summer Dixon cantaloupes.
 You can buy them directly at any of the farmer's markets, or you can get them through Root Cellar Foods and Town and Country, but if it isn't in season, or if you don't live in Montana, a regular sweet and ripe cantaloupe will work just fine.